-Texas ScholarWorks offers an easy-to-use web based process for submitting digital works one by one to an established Collection.
-All faculty are automatically authorized to submit to the UT Faculty/Researcher Works collection when they login with their EID and password.
-Staff and students must request authorization from the Repository Curator before submitting work to the Repository.
+TSW offers an easy-to-use web based process for submitting digital works one by one to an established Collection.
+Faculty, staff and students must request authorization from the Repository Curator before submitting work to the Repository.
 Individuals or groups on campus can also request mediated deposit.
 See the Submission and Withdrawal Policy for submission guidelines and the Help section for step-by-step instructions.

-A batch submission service is available for submissions of at least 100 items to a single Collection.
-This service will be scheduled according to staff work load.
-Please contact the Repository Curator at firstname.lastname@example.org for additional information on the batch submission service.
+A batch processing service is available for submissions of at least 100 items to a single Collection.
+This service will be scheduled according to staff workload.
+Please contact TSW staff for additional information on the batch submission service.

-For colleges, departments, research centers, or administrative and other campus groups interested in creating their own Community, UT Libraries staff will work with your staff to help create a new Community, as well as provide advice on metadata specific to your Community's needs and information on copyright issues.
-As stated in number 4 above, Communities hold Collections, and Collections hold digital works.
+For colleges, departments, research centers, administrative units, and other campus groups interested in creating their own Community, UT Libraries staff will work with your staff to help create a new Community, as well as provide advice on metadata specific to your Community's needs and information on copyright issues.

-When setting up a Community, the department or research center must identify a Community Administrator to be responsible for either communicating with the library staff who manages their community or managing all aspects of the Community.
-Together we will work through the Collection guidelines and necessary workflows.
+When setting up a Community, the department or research center must identify a Community Administrator to be responsible for either communicating with the library staff who manage their community or managing all aspects of the Community.
 For more information on Collection requirements, see the Collections Policy.

-At this time, Texas ScholarWorks is committed to preserving the bitstream (the binary form of the data).
+At this time, TSW is committed to preserving the bitstream (the binary form of the data).
 Further practical measures to preserve as much functionality (look and feel) of the original as possible will be employed as resources permit.
 See the Preservation Policy for more information.